Antonia Juhasz

 These remarkable stories—of loss, heroism, and culpability—are a vivid reminder that this catastrophe will be with us for decades.” -Naomi Klein.

-Both engaging and informative.” -Mother Jones.
+Masterfully reported.” -Ms. Magazine.
+“Both engaging and informative.” -Mother Jones.

 Antonia is the author of THE TYRANNY OF OIL: the World’s Most Powerful Industry–And What We Must Do To Stop It (HarperCollins 2008), for which she received the 2009 San Francisco Library Laureate Award.
 Described as “A worthy successor to ‘The Prize’… A riveting read with a bold blueprint for ending the madness,” by former California EPA Secretary, Terry Tamminen, Tyranny provides the hardest-hitting exposé of the oil industry in decades, answering today’s most pressing energy questions.
 Juhasz blends history, original investigative research and reporting, candid interviews with key insiders, and a unique focus on activism with a host of real-world policy solutions.
 Juhasz “reminds us that those who don’t learn the lessons of history are fated to repeat its mistakes.” – USA Today.
 “Part homage to 150 years of anti-monopoly muckraking and trust-busting and part signpost to where the leading edge of the environmental and social activist movements are headed.” – The Toronto Star.
 “A brave, groundbreaking case study….
 A good first step toward true energy independence is to read this insightful book.” – The Christian Science Monitor.
 “Well-written…. presciently criticizes the weak oversight of the oil futures market.” – The Washington Post.

-Antonia is also author of THE BUSH AGENDA: Invading the World, One Economy at a Time (HarperCollins 2006).
+Antonia is the author of THE BUSH AGENDA: Invading the World, One Economy at a Time (HarperCollins 2006).
 The Bush Agenda exposes the Bush administration’s use of corporate globalization policy as a weapon of war.
 Juhasz uncovers the history and key role of U.S. corporations in the creation of the Bush agenda, focusing on Bechtel, Lockheed Martin, Chevron, and Halliburton.
 Presenting the Iraq War as the most brutal application of the Bush agenda, Juhasz reveals the “oil time-line” driving the war, and the costs and consequences of the administration’s attempt to fundamentally transform Iraq’s economy.
 Juhasz concludes with specific achievable alternatives for a more peaceful and sustainable course.”A meticulous expose of corporate America’s intentions in the Gulf.” – The Organizer-India.
 “One of the crispest, most insightful books yet to expose the Bush regime.” – The Georgia Straight, Canada.
 “Lucid, fact-filled and non-rhetorical.” – The North Bay Bohemian.
 “Spine tingling.” – The Ecologist Magazine.

-Juhasz is a frequent media commentator.
-She is a “Big Thinker” featured in the second season of National Geographic’s hit TV series, MARS, executive produced by Ron Howard and Brian Grazer and was featured in the CNBC documentary, “The Hunt for Black Gold.”
-She has appeared on TV programs, including NBC Today, BBC Breakfast and World News, Fox Business Hour, C-Span Book-TV and Washington Journal, TVOntario Allen Gregg in Conversation, CBC The Hour, as a regular guest on Democracy Now! and regional, state, and local television news programs for ABC, CBS, Fox, and NBC, among others.
+Antonia is a frequent media commentator.
+She is a “Big Thinker” featured in the second season of National Geographic’s hit TV series, MARS, executive produced by Ron Howard and Brian Grazer, featured in the Smithsonian Channel documentary, “Ten Steps to Disaster — Deepwater Horizon,” and in the CNBC documentary, “The Hunt for Black Gold,” among others.
+She has appeared on TV programs, including NBC Today, BBC Breakfast and World News, Fox Business Hour, C-Span Book-TV and Washington Journal, TVOntario Allen Gregg in Conversation, CBC The Hour, on regional, state, and local television news programs for ABC, CBS, Fox, and NBC, among others, and has appeared dozens of times as a regular guest on Democracy Now!

 Antonia is a Board Member of Amazon Watch, a non-profit organization devoted to preserving the Amazon Rainforest and advocating for the rights of the Indigenous peoples who live in the Amazon Basin.
 Amazon Watch works to partner with Indigenous and environmental organizations to campaign for “human rights, corporate accountability, and the preservation of the Amazon’s ecological systems.”